 - Use metrics to drive your success.
 Some common metrics are:

 - SP coverage rate: What percentage of your EC2 usage is covered by SPs?

 - SP total savings: How much am I saving month to month?

 - SP utilization: what percentage of SPs are getting used versus wasted each month?

 - Get into a buying cadence.
 Have a set schedule, such as monthly, where everyone meets to evaluate the strategy and decides on what to buy.

-On the opposite end of the spectrum from RIs are Spot Instances.
+Another option for reducing your hourly EC2 rates are to use Spot Instances.
 Spot Instances offer the largest potential discount from On-Demand prices — up to 90% in the right conditions.
-With Spot Instances, you bid for for unused EC2 instances.
+With Spot Instances, you bid to provision your instances on AWS’s excess compute capacity.
 Prices change depending on supply and demand.
-When the EC2 instances you want are in high demand, you’ll have to bid more to be competitive, but you can set your maximum price.
+When the EC2 instances you want are in high demand in a particular region, you’ll have to bid more to be competitive, but you can set your maximum price.
 If the Spot price of the instance is below your maximum bid and the capacity is available, then your request is fulfilled.

 An Amazon EC2 Dedicated Host is a physical server whose EC2 instance capacity is fully dedicated to your application.
 Dedicated Hosts can help you address compliance requirements and allow you to use your existing server-bound software licenses.